dazsmith123/mihalismmh/README.md

 <h1>Mihalism Multihost - Updated Fork</h1>

-I am planning to update Mihalism Multihost after all these years.
+I am planning to update Mihalism Multihost after all these years, since it seems that no-one else is going to do it. ;)

 My Targets:
 <ul>